coder/jetbrains-coder/README.md

 The Coder Gateway plugin lets you open [Coder](https://github.com/coder/coder) workspaces in your JetBrains IDEs with a single click.

+> [!NOTE]
+> We recommend using the [Coder Toolbox plugin](https://github.com/coder/coder-jetbrains-toolbox), which offers significant stability and connectivity benefits over Gateway.
+Future updates of the Coder plugin on Jetbrains will be made to the Toolbox plugin.
+Reference our [documentation](https://coder.com/docs/user-guides/workspace-access/jetbrains/toolbox) for more information.

 **Manage less**

 - Ensure your entire team is using the same tools and resources